 Table of Contents

-Materials Needed to Make a Time Out Bottle
+Materials You Need To Make a Sensory Bottle

-- Waterproof Adhesive – Has to be waterproof, no exceptions since the last thing you want is for this bottle to leak!
-Gorilla Glue and E6000 are great choices.
+- Waterproof Adhesive – Must be waterproof, no exceptions since the last thing you want is for this bottle to leak!

 Test out your bottle a few times, shake it a little bit (while keeping the cap on snugly but not too tight) Be sure you will be satisfied overall.